Don't Let Congress Condemn the Mexican Wolf to Extinction!

 The Mexican Gray Wolf is protected as Endangered under the Endangered Species Act (ESA) because it is in serious danger of going extinct, and it is one of the most endangered mammals in North America (ASM 2007).
 The Mexican Gray Wolf is ranked as Critically Imperiled by the esteemed conservation organization NatureServe (Hammerson 2013), which is defined as a species that is “at very high risk of extinction due to extreme rarity…, very steep declines, or other factors” (NatureServe 2018).

 The purpose of the ESA is stated as “to provide a program for the conservation of… endangered species” (Congress 1973), with the ESA defining an Endangered species as “any species which is in danger of extinction throughout all or a significant portion of its range” (Congress 1973).
-This bill would be a violation of the ESA since it strips the Mexican Gray Wolf of its ESA protections and could potentially result in the extinction of this Endangered subspecies.
+These bills and riders would be a violation of the ESA since they would strip the Mexican Gray Wolf of its ESA protections, would end conservation actions that are directed towards it, and could potentially result in the extinction of this Endangered subspecies.

-We ask that you please vote against this harmful anti-wolf bill.
+We ask that you please vote against any anti-lobo bill and rider that makes its way through Congress.
 Thank you.

 American Society of Mammalogists (ASM).
 2007.
 Reintroduction and conservation of the Mexican gray wolf. <https://www.mammalsociety.org/committees/resolutions/resolution-of-gray-wolves>